 Is it not great to think of God atleast twice a day, amidst all these mundane activities of the world?
 The story belongs to a different era.
 Now the materiality had increased multi-fold and we are living in a mad world.
 Is it not good to think of God amidst these deluding sceneries?

 The Divinity within ourselves can be aroused either through pure devotion or through Self-inquiry.
 In the present times, It is devotion that suits better for most of us.
 Devotion here means loving God for what He is, not for what He gives.
 We, the PUTLIans do the same.
 In this social media, every day we think of God and try to feel His splendor and love in various criteria.
 But let us not get any pride over it!
 And let us not forget, God will consider our devotion, only when we discharge our other duties righteously and devotedly, like the villager in the story.
 Let us revere our parents, let us be loyal to our spouse, let us love the nature and other beings, let us earn honestly.
 That is why, PUTLI emphasizes not only devotion, but also right way of living.
 May our devotion be filled with Purity, Unity, Truthfulness, Love, Introspection.
 The name PUTLI and the picture represent just the same – without any religious inclusions.
 The holy mountain, the meditation posture, the holy light – these are common in all religions and nations.
 The ‘tree’ logo is also something common to all people.
 Thus one can be a sincere follower of any religion and still be a PUTLIan.
 God will be happy to see PUTLIans not only in India but also in other nations.
-Let us try to spread these human morals globally, in other languages too.
-Right now, we have PUTLI TAMIL in a social media.
-Based on the pictorial message given atop, the groups may be formed as PUTLI HINDI, PUTLI TELUGU, PUTLI RUSSIAN, PUTLI FRENCH and so on in other languages in various social media such as Whatsapp, Facebook, Twitter, Instagram, and so on, with a link to this page (http://putli.org/index.php/?page_id=1521), so that the group will not be misled in future.
+Let us try to spread these human morals globally, in as many languages as possible.
+Based on the pictorial message given atop, the groups may be formed as PUTLI HINDI, PUTLI RUSSIAN, PUTLI FRENCH and so on in various social media such as Whatsapp, Facebook, Twitter, Instagram, and alike, with a link to this page (http://putli.org/index.php/?page_id=1521), so that the group will not be misled in future.

 I place this page at the lotus feet of my mother who gave me the fire to work on the mission of PUTLI.